 We don't know how to stop the clock, but we can help you fool the cameras and mirrors into thinking you’re a younger you.
 Here’s some essential tips to get the skin care routine you need.

 Cleansing is important for removing any skin care product or makeup that you’ve applied during the day, as well as natural skin oils, pollutants, and bacteria that’s accumulated.
 It also means your skin care products will be able to enter your skin and work more effectively!

-You’ll want to use a gentle cleanser to preserve your skin barrier and keep it resistant to dehydration and damage.
+You’ll want to use a gentle cleanser to and keep it resistant to dehydration and damage.
 Cleansers with a high pH like natural soaps are very harsh and can leave your skin vulnerable to irritation and infection.
 Cleansers with a low pH, such as this one by Cosrx ($10.75 on Amazon), work to maintain optimal skin balance.

 Another ingredient to avoid is sodium lauryl sulfate, as it’s very harsh.
 You also don’t need to buy cleansers with fancy, active ingredients.
 Cleanser’s aren’t on your skin for very long.
 Those active ingredients are far more useful in later steps, like when you apply serum.